Mooseburger1/Springboard-Data-Science-Immersive/README.md

 # Springboard-Data-Science-Immersive
-This repository will house all code, data, and files related to my work in the Springboard Data Science Immersive program
+This repository will house all code, data, and files related to my work in the Springboard Data Science Immersive program.
+The following acts as a table of contents for the whole repository with links to the respective work cited

 # Capstone 1
 ----------------------